 If I have piano background, which instrument would be a good fit?
 Students with a background in piano generally do really well on any instrument.

 Are there cut-offs for any instruments?
 Unfortunately there are a few instrument sections that have to be restricted by numbers.
-This is a number changes with the size of each band.
-Percussion students must demonstrate an ability to recognize and play back rhythms and melodies on snare as well as bells (bells look like a small keyboard that use mallets to be played).
+This number changes with the size of each band.
+Percussion students must demonstrate an ability to recognize steady beat and play back rhythms on snare as well melodies on bells (bells look like a small keyboard that use mallets to be played).
 For specific Percussion information clickHERE.

 What is summer band and orchestra and what if I cannot attend?
 Summer band and orchestra takes place during the month of June.
 The main purpose of the summer program is to get students in like-instrument (violin with violin, trombone with trombone) settings.
 It is also a great opportunity for students to meet new friends before they even start 6th grade!
 If you cannot attend summer band or orchestra, it is suggested that students acquire a few private lessons before school starts in August.